Discount Codes - Knowledgebase / Resource Center / Industry Info / Reference - ASI

 Authors list

-While all ASI publications and research tools use PQR coding, from time to time, the codes might use ABC coding.
+While all ASI publications and research tools use PQR coding, from time to time, the codes be displayed as ABC coding.
 The good news is that these two coding systems are the same in practice.
-Supplier advertisements in magazine publications like Counselor may still include ABC codes, as well as certain end-buyer catalogs and websites hide discount codes for the benefit of distributors.

 As part of your ASI Membership, you will receive catalogs from ASI-listed suppliers.
 These catalogs include retail pricing and will be coded.
 If you receive a catalog without these codes, the pricing listed in the catalog may be net pricing.
 Contact the supplier before showing it to a customer, as it is a possibility that the customer is familiar with these codes and could calculate the net cost.